Alexander-a-a/Server-Deployment-Assignment/README.md

 * A ExpressJS API for managing census participants.

-* The app seeds the admin user in the db on startup if its not already created.
+* The app seeds the admin user in the DB on startup if its not already created.

 * Stores participant, work and home details in a normalized MySQL schema.